 Rustic oak benches have been placed in prime locations for all users to rest and enjoy the views and wildlife.
 There are 23 picnic tables with metal protection sheets for using disposable BBQs.
 Many are alongside the unique 'kinks', which give the canal its distinctive zigzag pattern.

 A children's play feature is located next to the pay and display car park at the start of the canal in Seabrook.
 It's based on a scale model of the canal's unique cross section with swings, a new log climbing frame and balancing trail.

 Walking, cycling and horse riding

 The canal corridor features footpaths, cycle routes and bridleways.
 The 3m wide Royal Military Road runs on the northern side of the canal, from Seabrook to Aldergate Lane and allows better access for walkers, horse riders, cyclists and disabled users.
 It is now part of the Royal Military Canal Path, the Saxon Shore Way long distance footpath and the National Cycle Network Route 2.

 The Romney Marsh Countryside Project arranges guided walks and activities along the canal.

-You can hire boats from the Boat Hut in Ladies Walk, Hythe.
+You can hire boats from the Boat Hut in Ladies Walk.

-To use your own boat or canoe on the canal you must have a permit and public liability insurance.
+To use your own boat, rowing boat, canoe, paddle board, dinghy or other small non-motorised craft between Seabrook Outfall and West Hythe Dam on the Royal Military Canal you must have a permit and public liability insurance.